Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

 In this tutorial we used `docker run` with an environment variable pointing to a [provisioning script](./provisioning.yaml) stored externally.

-This [provisioning script](./provisioning.yaml) uses four different commands:
+This [provisioning script](./provisioning.yaml) uses three different commands:

 * `installBundle` to install a Jahia module.
 * `startBundle` to start a Jahia module.
 This command is useful to pause execution of the script until the module was started, allowing further command using that module to be used in the script.
 If you didn't need to use the module as part of Jahia provisioning, you could simply use `installBundle` with the `autoStart` parameter.